nshaibu/Pointy-lang/pointy_lang_v100.md

 ## 1. Introduction

 Pointy Language is a domain-specific language (DSL) designed for creating event-based workflows and pipeline orchestration.
-The language uses an intuitive arrow-based syntax to represent event flow, making it easy to visualize and define complex workflows with sequential execution, parallel processing, conditional branching, and result piping.
+The language uses an intuitive arrow-based syntax to represent event flow, making it easy to visualise and define complex workflows with sequential execution, parallel processing, conditional branching, and result piping.

 ### 1.1 Design Goals

-- **Simplicity**: Intuitive arrow-based syntax for workflow visualization
+- **Simplicity**: Intuitive arrow-based syntax for workflow visualisation
 - **Expressiveness**: Support for complex workflow patterns with minimal syntax
 - **Reliability**: Built-in error handling and retry mechanisms
 - **Modularity**: Seamless integration with existing Python event systems